martensonbj/webpack-demystified/README.md

 }
 ```

 Let's take a second to talk about what all of this is.
 We're telling Webpack that we want two separate bundles from different `entry` points.
-One for our `main` application, and one for our `test` suite (which is why we also needed to change how each of our html files were looking for their appropriately bundled javascript).
+One for our `main` application, and one for our `test` suite (which is why we also needed to change how each of our html files were looking for their appropriately bundled JavaScript).

 The output will then determine whether it started form the main or test entry point, and output the filename accordingly.

 The way things are now, we still need to tell Webpack to run using the command `webpack` and then open our `index.html` file.
+Try it:

+`webpack`
+`open index.html`

 Not a HUGE deal, but still kind of a waste of time.

 Luckily, there's a sweet deal called `webpack-dev-server` that we mentioned earlier.
 This will boot up a development server and run our configuration file and reload our changes anytime we refresh our browser.
 Try it out!